sittercity/sittercity.github.io/_posts/2015-03-23-design-patterns-part-3.markdown

 title: "Design Patterns, Fast Tests, and Robust Software, Part III"
 date: 2015-03-23 12:01:00
 categories: design patterns, testing, software architecture
+author: "Ben Downey"
 ---

-#Part III: Putting it all together
+#Putting it all together

 In the last installment, we talked about using the Command Pattern to manage our business logic and leveraging Dependency Injection to load in all of our collaborator classes.
 Inside our command, or context, we made a call to our repository.
 We talked about what a repository does in Part I.  It centralizes all of our ORM-specific code into a single class that returned instances of our custom entity.
 So what’s next?
 Let’s take an overview of what we’ve done.